By Steve Hammons

 MacNeil drove to a nearby helicopter squadron building and parked.
 Two men in Navy flight suits walked out and shook hands.
 This Navy chopper crew was taking them to Arizona.

 When their bags and gear were loaded on the Navy chopper, and all five men on board, the pilots started the engine and the rotor blades came to life.
-The little craft lifted off and gently rose over San Diego Bay and the City of San Diego.
+The little craft lifted off and gently rose over San Diego Bay and the city of San Diego.
 They then headed east, away from the late afternoon sun that was slowly descending toward the Pacific’s horizon.

 Ahead, in the east, it was growing darker.
 The ocean and metropolitan San Diego began to turn to countryside, then pine-covered mountains.

 As day turned to evening, the chopper flew over the agricultural Imperial Valley east of San Diego County, and then toward the Colorado River.
-Entering Arizona air space, the pilots changed course from due east to south-southeast.
+Entering Arizona air space, the pilots changed course from due east to east-southeast.

 Team Two talked with the two pilots as the darkness of the Sonoran Desert enveloped them.
 Millions of stars were above.
 Below, the giant saguaro cactus stood watch over the desert.
 Coyotes prowled the night.